eatmynerds/api.consumet.org/README.md

 Please refer to the [documentation](https://docs.consumet.org).
 Join our [Discord server](https://discord.gg/qTPfvMxzNH) if you need any additional help or have any questions, comments, or suggestions.

 ## Development
-Pull requests and stars are always welcome, for bugs and features create a new [issue](https://github.com/carrotshniper21/consumet-api/issues).
-If you're brave to make make a commit to the project see [consumet-api-rs](https://github.com/carrotshniper21/consumet-api-rs/blob/main).
+Pull requests and stars are always welcome, for bugs and features create a new [issue](https://github.com/consumet/api.consumet.org/issues).
+If you're brave to make make a commit to the project see [CONTRIBUTING.md](https://github.com/consumet-rs/consumet.rs/blob/main/docs/guides/contributing.md).

 ## Showcases
 Showcases are welcome!
-If you have a project that uses Consumet API Rust, please let us know by making a new discussion [here](https://github.com/consumet/api.consumet.org/discussions/categories/show-and-tell) or by joining our [Discord server](https://discord.gg/qTPfvMxzNH).
+If you have a project that uses Consumet API, please let us know by making a new discussion [here](https://github.com/consumet-rs/api.consumet.org/discussions/categories/show-and-tell) or by joining our [Discord server](https://discord.gg/qTPfvMxzNH).
 We will add your project to our [showcases page](https://consumet.org/showcase).

 ## Provider Request
-Make a new [issue](https://github.com/carrrotshniper21/consumet-api/issues/new?assignees=&labels=provider+request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.
+Make a new [issue](https://github.com/consumet-rs/consumet.rs/issues/new?assignees=&labels=provider+request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.

 ## Support
 You can contact the maintainers of consumet api rsvia [email](mailto:vipershniper07@gmail.com), or [join the discord server](https://discord.gg/qTPfvMxzNH) (Recommended).